coder/coder/docs/admin/healthcheck.md

 **Problem:** When Coder attempts to establish a connection to one or more DERP servers, it sends a specific `Upgrade: derp` HTTP header.
 Some load balancers may block this header, in which case Coder will fall back to `Upgrade: websocket`.

 This is not necessarily a fatal error, but a possible indication of a misconfigured reverse HTTP proxy.
+Additionally, while workspace users should still be able to reach their workspaces, connection performance may be degraded.

 > [!NOTE] This may also be shown if you have
 > [forced websocket connections for DERP](../cli/server.md#--derp-force-websockets).